Trend to Try: The Tiara

 With all of that said, some of my favorite tiara moments also include celebrities.
 Each one your about to see can be easily recreated for an upcoming soiree.
 So, let’s go.

 Grunge: The sometimes-controversial rock goddess, Courtney Love, sent 90s fashionistas everywhere into an obsessive whirlwind when she paired a tiara with an ivory silk slip dress at the 1995 Oscars after-party.
-Apparently, it was an inexpensive replica, but the look honestly still gives me chills…and makes me appreciate my old pair of Dr. Martens.
-To pull the look off today, I would simply rock a tiara with beachy hair, a floral slip dress, and some cabernet lips.
+It was an inexpensive replica, but the look still gives me chills…and makes me appreciate my old pair of Dr. Martens.
+To pull the look off today, I would rock a tiara with beachy hair, a floral slip dress, and some cabernet lips.
 Case closed.